orkilim/TAU-ItayInbal/README.md

 __STOP THE RUNNING COMMAND WITH Ctrl+C on Windows or Linux__

-these are the instructions, settings and everything needed to use the formcreator system __SERVER__ successfully.
+these are the instructions, settings and everything needed to use the formcreator system __UI__ successfully.

 __STEPS:__